2025 Wagner Seahawks football team

-The 2025 Wagner Seahawks football team represent Wagner College as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
-The Seahawks are led by sixth-year head coach Tom Masella, and play their home games at Wagner College Stadium in Staten Island, New York.
+The 2025 Wagner Seahawks football team represented Wagner College as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
+The Seahawks were led by sixth-year head coach Tom Masella, and played their home games at Wagner College Stadium in Staten Island, New York.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on August 4, 2025.
 The Seahawks were picked to finish in fifth place.